mlswg/mls-protocol/draft-ietf-mls-protocol.md

                 |
                AR2
 ~~~
-{: title="Secret tree for a four-member group" #secret-tree-example}
+{: title="Secret Tree for a Four-Member Group" #secret-tree-example}

 A sender ratchet starts from a per-sender base secret derived from a Secret
 Tree, as described in {{secret-tree}}.
 The base secret initiates a symmetric
-hash ratchet which generates a sequence of keys and nonces.
+hash ratchet, which generates a sequence of keys and nonces.
 The sender uses the
 j-th key/nonce pair in the sequence to encrypt (using the AEAD) the j-th message
 they send during that epoch.
 Each key/nonce pair MUST NOT be used to encrypt
 more than one message.